tjiang11/Memoize/README.md

 	* `python manage.py runserver`
 * We are currently working on an automated build setup.

+## To Run:

+* Run the server (as shown in the installation instructions using `python manage.py runserver`).
+* Run the Android application by opening the Memoize file in Android Studio and pressing the play button (this performs an automated build, executing the gradle build program and running the application on the generic android adb emulator).
+	* Note: if one is using genymotion or another non-native-to-android-studio virtual machine, they should reference a different server in the baseURL.

 ## Components:

 * Frontend:
     * Java
     * Android Studio